What is a server and how does it work?

 Physical or Virtual Servers?

 Furthermore, servers can be physical or virtual.
 A physical server is dedicated hardware, while virtual servers are created through virtualization, allowing multiple servers to operate on a single physical machine.
-This improves resource efficiency and facilitates management.
+This improves resource efficiency and simplifies management.

 In conclusion